dewitt-lab/tex-template/README.md

 ### Initialed source comments

-A low-key way to add comments or questions on the text is to put comments in the $\mathrm{\TeX}$ source with your initials.
+A low-key way to add comments or questions on the text is to put comments in the TeX source with your initials.
 This doesn't clutter up the compiled PDF.
 For example:
 ```tex
 % WSD: I don't understand the sentence below
 A confusing sentence